enfieldcat/HydraFerret/README.md

 Telnet access is also supported once WiFi has been configured.
 This allows pins to be assigned to the collection of data, where this may include:
 * up to 8 Counters: eg from magnetic hall effect flow sensors or light beam pedestrian counters.
+* up to 10 polled switch inputs, 0 => "off" for every poll per 5 min period, 1 => "on" for every poll per 5 min period, otherwise shows fraction of "on" per 5 minute period.
 * up to 8 ADC (Analog to digital) sensors, such as soil moisture sensors.
 * up to 2 I2C busses supporting various devices such as temperature and light sensors.
-On booting these busses are scanned for devices which minimises set up and allowing for a degree of "plug and play".
+On booting these busses are scanned for devices which minimises set up and allowing for a degree of "plug and play" for zero or more of supported devices.
 * up to 4 Onewire busses supporting temperature sensors.
-* up to 8 Outputs to trigger relays or perform internal actions such as reboots or firmware updates.
+* up to 10 Outputs to trigger relays or perform internal actions such as reboots or firmware updates.
+These may also be used just as variables to track things or as derived values.

 Alerting and output control is done using a rpn calculator which has access to many variables related to sensors and time.
 Each sensor (even ones of the same type) can be set to have different alerting thresholds.